 - In 2021, Net long-term international migration was estimated to be +238,000 in 2016.

 - In 2021 Q4, there were 18.766 applications for asylum.

 - In 2019, there were 9.5 million people born outside the UK (estimated 14% of the UK’s population.)
 (5.8 million, non-EU, 3.6 million EU)

 - In 2019, the top 6 countries for the source of migrants was India, Poland, Pakistan, Romania, Ireland.

 Traditionally non-EU immigrants are more likely to come for family reasons, whilst EU migration has been focused on work.

 1. Increase in Labour Force

-Migrants are more likely to be of working age – such as, students, and those looking for jobs.
-They may bring dependants, but generally net immigration leads to an increase in the labour force and increases the potential output capacity of the economy.
+Migrants are more likely to be of working age.
+The majority of migrants come for work or study (students) They may bring dependents, but generally net immigration leads to an increase in the labour force, a decline in the dependency ratio and increases the potential output capacity of the economy.

 2. Increase in aggregate demand and Real GDP

 Net inflows of people also lead to an increase in aggregate demand.
 Migrants will increase the total spending within the economy.
 As well as increasing the supply of labour, there will be an increase in the demand for labour – relating to the increased spending within the economy.
 Ceteris paribus, net migration should lead to an increase in real GDP.
 The impact on real GDP per capita is less certain.